smackem/ylang/README.md

 ylang is a dynamic script language featuring built-in types like points, kernels and colors - all of which are needed for image processing.

-ylang's syntax is inspired by Go, javascript, bash and F#.
+ylang's syntax is inspired by Go, Javascript, Bash and F#.

 ### Basics - Primitive Types

-* Number
-  All numbers in ylang are in 32 bit floating point.
+* All numbers in ylang are in 32 bit floating point format.
 The basic mathematical operations are supported on numbers.
 Constants can be written as `123` or `51.25`.
-* Boolean
-  Booleans have either the value `true` or `false`.
+* Booleans have either the value `true` or `false`.
 All comparison operators like `==` or `<` return a boolean value.
-* String
-  Strings are usually only used as hash map keys or for logging.
-String constants are written like this: `"Hello, worlds!"`.
+* Strings are usually only used as hash map keys or for logging.
+String constants are written like this: `"Hello, world!"`.

 ### Basics - Variables and Constants